 “You interrupted before or after the strip search, Ronnie?”

 “Baggs had cut away her clothes with scissors, had spread her buttocks with one hand, and was about to insert an ungloved finger into her rectum when we walked in.
-There’s going to be hell to pay for this, Ryan.”
+There will be hell to pay for this, Ryan.”

 “There should be,” Ryan said.